HybridShivam/Pokemon/README.md

-# Pokemon
+# Pokémon
  The highest quality Pokemon assets.

- This repository will be available as a open host for the highest quality Pokemon Images.
+ This repository will be available as an public host for the highest quality Pokemon Images.

  Sugimori Artwork to begin with.

+ Built to serve the [PokéAPI](https://pokeapi.co/) in the future.

  Main source is Bulbapedia.